pkkid/pushingkarma/README.md

 ### Setup Production Environment
 1. Create a new Ubuntu instance
+2. Update domain server DNS entry to point your domain to the instance
+3. Wait for DNS resolution to update and ability to ssh in by domain name
-2. Update `ansible/inventory.ini` with the IP address of the new instance
+4. Update `ansible/inventory.ini` with the IP address of the new instance
+5. Make sure secrets.py is mounted or accessible
-3. Run: `npm run deploy-full`
+6. Run: `npm run deploy-full`

 ### License
 Create Commons Attribution-ShareAlike 2.5 Generic (CC BY-SA 2.5) -